precice/calculix-adapter/docs/adapter-calculix-supermuc.md

 summary: "This page explains how to build the CalculiX adapter on SuperMUC.
 Even though SuperMUC was shut down in 2019, this page may still be useful for other clusters."
 ---

-:warning: This page needs updates for preCICE v2 :warning:
+{% include warning.html content="This page needs updates for preCICE v2." %}

 In order to install CalculiX and the adapter on superMUC, a number of depencies are first required.
 Initially, [preCICE must be installed](installation-overview.html)